murchie85/CSHARP-PROJECTS/README.md

 ```

 ## .NET STANDARD

+.
+NET Standard solves the code sharing problem for .
+NET developers across all platforms by bringing all the APIs that you expect and love across the environments that you need: desktop applications, mobile apps & games, and cloud services.

+.
+NET Standard is a formal specification of .
+NET APIs that are intended to be available on all .
+NET implementations.

 To use the .NET Standard, you must install a .NET platform that implements the .NET Standard specification. .NET Standard 2.0 is implemented by the latest versions of .NET Framework, .NET Core, and Xamarin.

 The latest .NET Standard, 2.1, is only implemented by .NET Core 3.0, Mono, and Xamarin.
 Some features of C# 8.0 require .NET Standard 2.1. .NET Standard 2.1 is not implemented by .NET Framework 4.8 so we should treat .NET Framework as legacy.